What is a Gantt Chart?

 - Bar size doesn’t indicate the amount of work

 - Difficulty in seeing the entire chart on a single page

-A product roadmap, which is a high-level strategic document created and maintained to communicate the strategic vision and objectives of a product, is used by managers in many, such as product, IT, and marketing.
+A product roadmap, a high-level strategic document created and maintained to communicate the strategic vision and objectives of a product, is used by managers in many, such as product, IT, and marketing.
 Styles include roadmap timeline, roadmap without dates, and kanban.
-Read more about different roadmap styles.

-While a Gantt chart provides a project overview and a good deal of insight into the progress of a project, it doesn’t have the inherent flexibility of a product roadmap.
+While the chart provides a project overview and a good deal of insight into the progress of a project, it doesn’t have the inherent flexibility of a product roadmap.
 Another key differentiator between the two is that a traditional Gantt chart doesn’t indicate task dependencies.
-If a task falls behind schedule, you can’t see how that will impact other tasks.
+Thus, if a task falls behind schedule, you can’t see how that will impact other tasks.
 Ultimately, what sets the two apart is that roadmaps enable product teams to have greater control over whether to include a roadmap timeline, how granular that timeline should be, and which audiences should be allowed to see date-related details.